Allen5288/AI-FullStack-Web-Platform-Knowledge-Notes/04 - Web&Security/50 - DeepLink.md

 This tells the Android operating system that this activity is prepared to handle HTTPS links from your specific domain that start with the `/invite` path.
 The `android:autoVerify="true"` flag is what triggers the secure check of your `assetlinks.json` file.

+---

+## Part 1: What You Need to Get (and Where to Fill It In)

+This is the information you need to collect from your team.

+### **For iOS 🍏**

+- **What you need:**
+    1. Your **Apple Team ID** (Example: `A1B2C3D4E5`)
+    2. Your app's **Bundle ID** (Example: `com.spacetalk.app`)
+- **Where to fill it:**
+    - Open the file `assets/.well-known/apple-app-site-association`.
+    - Replace `YOUR_TEAM_ID.YOUR_BUNDLE_ID` with the real values.
+        - **Example:** `"appID": "A1B2C3D4E5.com.spacetalk.app"`

+### **For Android 🤖**

+- **What you need:**
+    1. Your app's **Package Name** (Example: `co.spacetalk.app`)
+    2. Your app's **SHA-256 Certificate Fingerprint** (Example: `FA:C6:17:45:...:3E`)
+- **Where to fill it:**
+    - Open the file `assets/.well-known/assetlinks.json`.
+    - Replace `com.your.app.package_name` and `YOUR_SHA256_CERT_FINGERPRINT` with the real values.

+### **For the Fallback Webpages 🌐**

+- **What you need:**
+    1. The final URL for your app on the **Apple App Store**.
+    2. The final URL for your app on the **Google Play Store**.
+- **Where to fill it:**
+    - Open the file `assets/fallback.html`.
+    - Find the `config` section at the top of the script.
+    - Replace the placeholder URLs for `IOS_APP_STORE_LINK` and `ANDROID_PLAY_STORE_LINK_PREFIX`.

+---

+## Part 2: What You Provide to Your Mobile Engineers

+You can copy and paste these instructions to your iOS and Android developers.

+### **To Your iOS Engineer Entitlement:**

+"Hi, we're setting up our new deep linking service.
+Please add the "Associated Domains" capability in Xcode and include the following domains for each environment:"

+- **For Development builds:** `applinks:links.dev.cloud.spacetalk.co`
+- **For Staging builds:** `applinks:links.test.cloud.spacetalk.co`
+- **For Production builds:** `applinks:links.spacetalk.co`

+### **To Your Android Engineer Intent filter:**

+"Hi, we're setting up our new deep linking service.
+Please add an intent filter to the main activity in the `AndroidManifest.xml` to handle our new linking domains.
+Here is the configuration for each environment:"

+- **For Development builds, add an intent filter for:** `https://links.dev.cloud.spacetalk.co`
+- **For Staging builds, add an intent filter for:** `https://links.test.cloud.spacetalk.co`
+- **For Production builds, add an intent filter for:** `https://links.spacetalk.co`

+## Probabilistic Matching (Device Fingerprinting)

+This is the most common and powerful fallback to the clipboard method.
+It works by matching the device that clicked the link with the device that opened the app, based on a set of shared, non-personal characteristics.

+### The Whole Flow:

+1. **User Clicks the Link (in Browser):**
+    - A new user clicks the deep link: `https://links.spacetalk.co/getapp?token=abc...`
+    - The browser opens your `fallback.html` page.
+2. **Web Page Collects a "Fingerprint":**
+    - The JavaScript in `fallback.html` runs instantly.
+Before redirecting, it collects a set of basic, publicly available device characteristics.
+This "fingerprint" might include:
+        - IP Address (captured by the backend)
+        - Device OS and Version (e.g., iOS 17.5)
+        - Device Model (e.g., iPhone)
+        - Browser and Version (e.g., Mobile Safari 17.5)
+        - Language Setting (e.g., `en-US`)
+        - Screen Resolution
+3. **Web Page Sends Fingerprint to Your Backend:**
+    - The script sends a "fire-and-forget" request to a new API endpoint on your server (e.g., `POST /graph/fingerprint`).
+    - The request payload contains the fingerprint data along with the deep link URL (`https://links.spacetalk.co/...`).
+    - Your backend service, like `inviteService.ts`, receives this data and stores it in a temporary cache (like Redis) with a short expiration time (e.g., 10-15 minutes).
+The key might be a hash of the fingerprint, and the value is the full deep link URL.
+4. **Web Page Redirects to App Store:**
+    - Immediately after sending the fingerprint, `fallback.html` redirects the user to the App Store.
+5. **User Installs and Opens the App:**
+    - The user downloads and opens your app for the very first time.
+6. **App Collects its Own Fingerprint:**
+    - On its first launch, your native iOS app collects the *exact same set of device characteristics* from the device's perspective (OS version, device model, language, etc.).
+7. **App Asks the Backend for a Match:**
+    - The app makes an API call to your backend (e.g., `POST /graph/match-link`).
+    - The request payload contains the fingerprint data collected by the app.
+The backend also captures the user's IP address from this request.
+8. **Backend Finds the Match:**
+    - Your backend service receives the fingerprint from the app.
+It creates the same key it did in Step 3 (based on IP, OS, etc.).
+    - It looks up this key in the cache.
+If it finds a matching entry that was created within the last few minutes, it has found a probable match.
+    - The backend returns the full deep link URL it had stored in the cache to the app.
+To prevent duplicate matches, it deletes the entry from the cache after returning it.
+9. **App Navigates:**
+    - The app receives the deep link URL from the backend and can now parse it to get the token and navigate the user to the correct screen.